HoferSimon/GitHub-Formation-CheatSheet/GitHub formation syntax.md

-# GitHub formation syntax
+# GitHub Formation CheatSheet

-> This Repository should introduce you to the Github formation syntax.
+> This Repository should introduce you to the Github Formation CheatSheet.

 <br/><br/>